What

 - Support group communication processes (through software).

-Software for Mind Mapping.
+Software for MM.
 Programs

 You can draw mind maps by hand, during a lecture or meeting, but the process